-Like any other profession, marketers come in different shapes, sizes and specialities, we have a diverse skillset and often, opposing areas of focus.
-I, myself am 190cm tall and am entirely focussed on regional marketing in the tech industry (that’s quite specific) but I also have friends responsible for experiential marketing at beverage firms or heading up campaigns in the charity sector.
+Like any other profession, marketers come in different shapes, sizes and specialities, we have a diverse skillsets and often, opposing areas of focus.
+I myself am 190cm tall and am entirely focussed on regional marketing in the tech industry (that’s quite specific) but I also have friends responsible for experiential marketing at beverage firms or heading up campaigns in the charity sector.
 We all have one thing in common – we are all definitely not search engine algorithm experts…and not many people are, however there are learnings for any marketer in Google’s changing algorithms, no matter what level you’re at or what your area of speciality is.

 Google tends to alter its search algorithm around 500 times per year.
 While most of the changes are minor, Google will occasionally (and increasingly) roll out a major algorithmic update which affects search engine rankings and web traffic substantially; these rollouts are often dubbed with a code-name by the blogosphere and industry press e.g. “Pirate” or “Penguin”.

 Rollouts are important for marketers to understand (at least at a basic level) because they often represent changes in consumer behaviour and technology advancements that we need to know about.
 You can bet that if Google is paying attention, you probably should too!

 In May of this year, Google acknowledged that there had been a critical algorithm change that impacted quality signals on websites.
 Even though Google never released the finer details on this update, experts, bloggers and specialists quickly identified the common thread – content quality.
 And, even today (23 July, 2015), Google announced it would begin a rollout of “Panda 4.2” – a site-wide algorithm which punishes websites with thin or poor content.